 “It’s always a trip to sing onstage at Cornelliana night, and perhaps be part of the quartet doing the Old Alumni verse of Song of the Classes, a verse that I wrote decades ago.
 But to sing next to my son made it even more meaningful.”

 Marc Gerber (Naples, FL) has been blowing his own horn since his days playing trumpet in the Big Red Band.
 “Having the greatest time of my life playing trumpet with four different bands five or six times a week.
 You can’t have more fun than swinging with superb musicians without getting arrested.”
-Marc sent along this link of his group performing “When You’re Smiling” (circa 2018).
+Marc sent along this video of his group performing “When You’re Smiling” (circa 2018).
 Marc can be seen starting around the 1:15 mark.

 “It was maybe 2011 when I found music here.
 A jazz singer who sang with Harry James when she was 17 (she is 80 now) has been running a jazz jam for 35 years here in Naples.
 I started going to the jazz jam where I met many musicians and vocalists.